metturarun/javagame/README.md

 # javagame

-This is a Jave gmae
+This is a Jave game